Star Wars: Episode I – The Phantom Menace: Adaptations

 A novelization was written by Terry Brooks, who met with Lucas before writing the book and received his approval and guidance.
 It includes some scenes that are not in the film and foreshadows pending developments in the following two installments of the series.
 Additionally, a Scholastic junior novelization was written by Patricia C. Wrede.
 A four-issue comic book adaptation was written by Henry Gilroy and published by Dark Horse Comics.
 The film was again adapted as part of the all-ages Star Wars: The Prequel Trilogy – A Graphic Novel, released by Disney-Lucasfilm Press in 2017.

-A LucasArts video game adaptation was released for the PlayStation and PC.
-The podracing tie-in Star Wars Episode I: Racer was released for Nintendo 64, PC, and other platforms.
+A video game adaptation was released by LucasArts for the PlayStation and PC.
+The podracing tie-in game Star Wars Episode I: Racer was released for Nintendo 64, PC and other platforms.
 A pinball machine was created by WMS Industries.